1. Christianity lays out differing roles for men and women in the Church and in the home:

 A. If you have a female bishop/priest then Christ is represented as a female.

-B. The Church is designated to be the bride of Christ.
-If Christ is represented as a female and his Church her bride then spiritually a lesbian relationship is set up.
+B. The Church is designated as the bride of Christ.
+If Christ is represented as a female and his Church her bride, then spiritually a lesbian relationship is set up.

-C. This will tend to work itself out in the material world as an acceptance of homosexuality and/or the effeminizing of men.
+C. This will tend to work itself out in the material world as an acceptance of homosexuality and/or the feminizing of Christ and by extension men in general with women taking the lead and men following.

-5. Another consequence of female bishops/priests is either to begin to represent God as a female or at the very least gender neutral:
+5. Another consequence of female bishops/priests is either to begin to represent God as a female, or giving him more female qualities, or at the very least making him gender neutral:

-A. Since God created man first and designated him to be the leader, if he represented himself as a female men would tend not to respect his authority.
+A. Since God created man first and designated him to be the leader, if we represent him as a female, men will tend not to respect his authority.

-B. If he represented himself as gender neutral we would tend not to see him as a personal being.
+B. If we represent him as gender neutral we would tend not to see him as a personal being.